Leela8256/Leela8256/README.md

 ## AI  & ML Engineer

 I'm a passionate AI/ML engineer and deep learning researcher based in the San Francisco Bay Area.
-With a Master's degree in Computer Science, I specialize in developing intelligent systems, autonomous agents, and cutting-edge AI applications.
+With a Master's degree in Applied Data Science, I specialize in developing intelligent systems, autonomous agents, and cutting-edge AI applications.

 ## What I'm Currently Working On